A Local’s Guide to Winter Activities in Chicago

 Outdoor Winter Activities in Chicago

-Fun Chicago winter activities are also about embracing the cold.
-If you’re some kind of cold weather freak, I applaud you.
-If you aren’t, you can still have fun outdoors in Chicago, especially if the roads are clear.
+Winter in Chicago is also about embracing the cold.
 Just bundle up with layers and take care of those extremities.
 Frostbite is no joke!

 Chicago’s holiday markets are often recognized as some of the best in the country.
 Some would say they even compete with the European markets.
 I don’t buy that now that I’ve been, but there’s only one way for you to find out.

 Start with the original downtown location for the best of the three Christkindlmarkets.
 The glühwein is a must but spend as much as seems feasible for your budget.
-These markets can get pricey if you’re not careful, as there does seem to be an upcharge on holiday fun.
+These markets can get pricey if you’re not careful.

 If you’ve been there and done that, visit the Wrigleyville market next.
 I encountered one of the worst lines of my life at the mini donut stand at this, but it was also a Saturday.
 My point is, don’t go on a Saturday.